Nomad: Mini WIFI Media Server

 Hello Makers!

-I’m Jackson Studner, a mechanical engineering student and hardware enthusiast who dove into coding, embedded systems, and web UI design through this very project.
-Nomad is my first major software/hardware hybrid project, a portable offline media server powered by the ESP32-S3 microcontroller, designed to be compact, reliable, and fully open-source.
+I’m Jackson Studner, a mechanical engineering student and hardware enthusiast who dove into coding, embedded systems, and web UI design through this project.
+Nomad is my first major software project, so do keep that in mind while setting it up.
+The devce serves as a portable offline media server powered by the ESP32-S3 microcontroller, designed to be compact, reliable, and fully open-source.

 What is Jcorp Nomad?